2020–2021 women's strike protests in Poland: November 2020

 On 1 November 2020, many protests were related to the Prime Minister's decision to close cemeteries from 31 October to 2 November 2020, which affected flower producers and sellers (All Saints Day was observed that weekend).
 Flowers and candles were placed under PiS offices all over Poland.
 On November 2, the protests took place, among others, in Wroclaw.

 On 3 November 2020, further demonstrations took place, some in reference to the announcement by the Minister of Education and Science, Przemysław Czarnek, concerning the consequences for teachers who were to encourage their students to participate in the protests.
 In Warsaw, the police intervened against two artists who undressed in front of the Presidential Palace as a form of support for the protesting women.

 On 6 November 2020, a big OSK protest took place in Zakopane.

 On 8 November 2020, the 15-metre-high steel Christian cross on the Great Giewont peak in the Tatra Mountains was briefly covered by a banner showing the OSK red lightning symbol and the text "Domestic violence is not a tradition."
 The banner almost completely covered the cross.
 Images of the cross covered by the banner were distributed on the Internet.
-According to Gazeta Krakowska, the context of the images was the fact that the Zakopane city council was the only local council that had not introduced legislative actions against domestic violence over the previous ten years, and it justified its decision on the grounds that the legislation would violate family traditions.
+According to Gazeta Krakowska, the context of the images was that the Zakopane city council was the only local council that had not introduced legislative actions against domestic violence over the previous ten years, and it justified its decision on the grounds that the legislation would violate family traditions.
 In mid-2020, the cross had previously been used to display an election poster for Andrzej Duda and a rainbow flag representing LGBT rights.

 The 9 November 2020, protests in Warsaw included slogans against the new Minister of Science and Education, Przemysław Czarnek, like "We want education not indoctrination" and "Czarnek, go to hell" (pl).
 Cat and mouse games between police trying to block the protest and protesters changing paths occurred throughout the evening.
 The protesters called for Czarnek to resign, for the striking Teachers' demands to be fulfilled, for university autonomy, for "accurate" (rzetelnej) sexual education, for the removal of sexist, anti-LGBT and racist content from schoolbooks and the removal of religious instruction from schools.
 Several participants whose identities were checked by police refused to pay on-the-spot fines and one woman was thrown on the ground by police.
 One protester, Gabriela, spoke in defence of a woman who was being interviewed by police.
 Gabriela stated to a police officer, "You're not behaving like a policeman!" and she "heatedly" discussed the situation of Polish police with him.
 She was detained overnight and charged under Article 226 of the Polish criminal code for insulting a police officer, and under Article 224 para.
 2 for using "violence or a threat" to prevent a police officer from carrying out lawful action.